-While there are times you’ll need to be firm and assertive in saying ‘No’, negotiating isn’t always a bad thing as a parent.
+While there are times you’ll need to be firm and assertive in saying ‘No,’ negotiating isn’t always a bad thing as a parent.
 Just know your limits and avoid over-negotiating!
-Working together to achieve a compromise can be beneficial for both of you and your child, such as:
+Working together to achieve a compromise can be beneficial for both you and your child, such as:

-- Suggest that your teen gets a summer or part-time job and contributes towards their request.
+- Suggest that your teen get a summer or part-time job and contribute toward their request.